No products in the cart

-TB-500 has been studied for its therapeutic potentials, which has shown that it has the ability to repair and regenerate some other tissues in the body like the tissues of the spinal cord, heart, peripheral nervous system, and brain.
+TB-500 has been studied for its therapeutic potential.
+It has been shown that it can repair and regenerate some other tissues in the body like the spinal cord, heart, peripheral nervous system, and brain.

-Thymosin Beta 4 has also shown the potential of anti-inflammatory properties and the ability to weaken the nitric oxide and the discharge of prostaglandin EP4 in the cell models that were exposed to reactive oxygen species.
+Thymosin Beta 4 has also shown the potential for anti-inflammatory properties and the ability to weaken the nitric oxide and the discharge of prostaglandin EP4 in the cell models exposed to reactive oxygen species.

 Since the Thymosin Beta 4 molecules are also osteoclastogenic molecules, their function is implied in bone production management.
 They may also possess the ability to enhance the stimulus-response of various interleukins and pro-inflammatory cytokines in the cells of the periodontium.

 One study has demonstrated the ability of TB-500 to hinder the activation of NF-κB in the murine macrophages.
 The release of an anti-inflammatory fragment of a peptide known as the acSDKP7, which is a derivative of TB-500, is also shown to be affected by TB-500.

-By mixing the rat’s integrated tissues with TB-500, a significant increase was demonstrated in the release of acSDKP7.
-The splitting of acSDKP7 from Thymosin Beta 4 is governed by an intricate mechanism that shows a compulsory requirement of the peptidases, which can split only a particular molecules’ fragments and includes the hydrolysis of TB-500 by the meprin – alpha.
+Mixing the rat’s integrated tissues with TB-500 demonstrated a significant increase in the release of acSDKP7.
+The splitting of acSDKP7 from Thymosin Beta 4 is governed by an intricate mechanism that shows a compulsory requirement of the peptidases, which can split only a particular molecule’s fragments and includes the hydrolysis of TB-500 by the meprin – alpha.

-Researchers have found Thymosin Beta 4 to be of significant use in the study of different organs’ fibrotic scarring.
+Researchers have found Thymosin Beta 4 to be of effective use in studying different organs’ fibrotic scarring.
 Recently, a published study has shown a notable reduction in inflammation in rodents affected by pulmonary fibrosis.

 The acSDKP7 has also shown a reduction in renal fibrosis in rodents.
-The treatment using this fragment has been shown to reduce the discharge of some important components of the scar tissue like the fibronectin and collagen and has also shown a reduction in the myofibroblast and migration of macrophages to the damaged sites.
+The treatment using this fragment has been shown to reduce the discharge of some important components of the scar tissue like the fibronectin and collagen.
+It has also shown a reduction in the myofibroblast and migration of macrophages to the damaged sites.

 Do TB-500 Heal Wounds?